Check out the list of plants for sale at this year's Spring Plant Sale

 Mark your calendar! – Saturday, April 18, 2015 – UCSC Arboretum Eucalyptus Grove

 10am – Noon for members of Friends of the Arboretum

 Noon – 4pm for the general public

 Not a member of the Arboretum or CNPS and want to get in early?

-Memberships for both organizations will be available at the gate on the day of the sale
+Join the Friends of the Arboretum on our website; memberships for both organizations will be available at the gate on the day of the sale